 An adequate supply of primary care physicians can reduce rates of complications that can result in high cost ED visits and hospitalizations.
-In recent years, the per capita number of primary care physicians has declined in Prince George's County.
-Also, the per capita number of primary care physicians in Baltimore, Howard, and Montgomery counties, and the District of Columbia, exceeded that of Prince George's County by one and a half to two times.
+In recent years, the per-capita number of primary care physicians has declined in Prince George's County.
+Also, the per-capita number of primary care physicians in Baltimore, Howard, and Montgomery counties, and the District of Columbia, exceeded that of Prince George's County by one and a half to two times.
 Prince George's County also has substantially fewer specialists of all types compared with other jurisdictions.
-For 18 of 31 specialties, the per capita supply of physicians in all surrounding jurisdictions exceeded the supply in Prince George's County by 125% or more.
+For 18 of 31 specialties, the per-capita supply of physicians in all surrounding jurisdictions exceeded the supply in Prince George's County by 125% or more.

 Per the aforementioned 2009 RAND report, overall, the tendency of Prince George's County residents to use inpatient care within the County (or cross into the District of Columbia) or Montgomery County is strongly related to payor source.
 Inpatients with private insurance were least likely (26.1%) and patients with Medicaid were the most likely (61.7%) to be discharged from hospitals located in Prince George's County.
+Also, Prince George's Hospital Center discharges a disproportionate share of Medicaid patients suggesting that the Hospital serves as a defacto safety-net provider.

-Per the Prince George's County Health Improvement Plan 2011 to 2014, there are only a small number of federally qualified health centers (FQHC) and non-FQHC safety-net clinics within Prince George's County compared to neighboring jurisdictions.
+Per the Prince George's County Health Improvement Plan 2011 to 2014, there is only a small number federally qualified health centers (FQHC) and non-FQHC safety-net clinics within Prince George's County compared to neighboring jurisdictions.
 These clinics combined can provide care to only a fraction of the County's uninsured.
 Access to care is further exacerbated by the growing number of County private physicians unwilling to accept Medicaid/Medicare patients.
-Prince George's County is not a Health Profession Shortage Area, although small portions of the County (primarily within LRH's CBSA) are federally designated as medically underserved areas or underserved populations.
+Prince George's County is not a Health Profession Shortage Area, although small portions of the County (primarily within PGHC's CBSA) are federally designated as medically underserved areas or underserved populations.
 Per the Report, when comparing Prince George's County health resources to those of neighboring jurisdictions, the differences are remarkable:

 Jurisdiction Number of uninsured Number of Safety Net Number of Primary Care

 Under Age 65 Clinics Physicians per

 100,00 Population

 (2010)

 Prince George's County 148,038 5 95

-Montgomery County 123,741 11 217
+Montgomery Count 123,741 11 217

 Baltimore County 77,570 44 191

 Washington, D.C.
 61,680 38 - 40 241.6